7Eddie20/Rebuild/Basics/Operators_Expressions/README.md

 - `calculator.cpp` : an app to practice the arithmetic operators
 - `ScoreTracker.cpp` : a program to practice the assignment operators
+- `triangleArea.cpp` : practiced operator precedence ; a simple program to calculate the area of a triangle

 ## Key Learnings